heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 literature.
-That seemed tempting because it worked for $$I_n$$ and the operator with $$\sinc$$ kernel is understood in the literature -- it's been studied by Krein and others and while it's not well-behaved (in particular, it's not trace class), it is the _limit_ of well-behaved operators.
+That seemed tempting because it worked for $$I_n$$ and the operator with $$\sinc$$ kernel is understood in the literature -- it's been studied by Krein and others and while it's not well-behaved (in particular, it's not trace class, or even compact), it is the _limit_ of well-behaved operators.
 The integral $$S_n$$ is the limit of a sequence of traces of operators.
 The limit operator is closely related to the Rosenblum operator / Hilbert matrix from $$I_n$$.

 Viewing it as a trace is also the approach most LLMs go for when asked this question.[^llms]